-The Homelessness Reduction Act 2017 will come into effect in April 2018.
-The Act places duties on local housing authorities (LHAs) to intervene at earlier stages to prevent homelessness in their areas and requires LHAs to provide new homelessness services to all those affected, not just those protected under existing legislation.
+The Homelessness Reduction Act 2017 came into effect in April 2018.
+The Act places duties on local housing authorities (LHAs) to intervene at earlier stages to prevent homelessness in their areas, and requires LHAs to provide new homelessness services to all those affected, not just those protected under existing legislation.

-The Act places a new 'duty to refer' on Public Authorities to notify (if the person consents) a LHA of any person who they consider may be homeless or at risk of homelessness in the next 56 days.
+The Act places a new "duty to refer" on Public Authorities to notify (if the person consents) an LHA of any person who they consider may be homeless or at risk of homelessness in the next 56 days.
 This presents a significant opportunity to radically improve collaboration between hospitals and the LHAs in their area.

-Healthwatch England have highlighted the plight of many people being discharged to the streets.
-No homeless patient should be discharged unsupported.
-To achieve this all admitted patients should be asked "do you have somewhere safe to stay when you leave hospital" and staff should be trained and supported to help people who say "no".
+Healthwatch England has highlighted the plight of many people being discharged to the streets.141 No homeless patient should be discharged unsupported.
+To achieve this, all admitted patients should be asked "Do you have somewhere safe to stay when you leave hospital?", and staff should be trained and supported to help people who say "No".

-For hospitals with significant numbers of inclusion health patients, the Pathway care coordination approach has demonstrated improved patient care and cost efficiency.120,121,122 GP and nurse led ward rounds, multi-agency care planning meetings and involvement of Care Navigators are the key elements.
-Pathway teams have been commended by the RCP Future Hospitals Commission Report.
+For hospitals with significant numbers of Inclusion Health patients, the Pathway care coordination approach has demonstrated improved patient care and cost efficiency.
+142,143,144 GP- and nurse-led ward rounds, multi-agency care planning meetings and involvement of Care Navigators are the key elements.
+Pathway teams have been commended by the Royal College of Physicians' Future Hospitals Commission Report.
+145

-- 2.147 All hospitals should have protocols for discharge planning for excluded groups, based on the guidance developed by St Mungos and Homeless Link.
-An evaluation of hospital discharge projects for homeless people found better outcomes for integrated teams involving housing workers and health workers (essentially the Pathway approach), than for housing workers alone.
-The Royal College of Physicians, working with the Faculty, recommends the following tiered approach to support in a hospital setting.
-All patients presenting to A&E should be questioned about housing status and all street sleepers and rough sleepers identified immediately on arrival to any department at the hospital.
-All hospitals should have a system in place to support homeless people prior to discharge. - 2.147.1 Tier 1.
-Hospitals with less than 30 homeless patients presenting each year: An identified member of staff who oversees the development of a referral protocol to LHA's in their area and ensures that all staff are aware of their duty to refer under the Homelessness Reduction Act.
-Also maintains an information pack with signposting to local volunteer agencies for homeless people, hostels, foodbank, free meals, etc. A small supply of clean clothing. - 2.147.2 Tier 2.
-Hospitals with 30-200 homeless patients presenting each year: A dedicated housing officer with strong relationships with the LHAs, hostels, charities, etc. A named link hospital coordinator to maintain the referral protocol to the LHA and support the housing officer in obtaining necessary medical assessments (with the person's consent).
+2.174 All hospitals should have protocols for discharge planning for excluded groups, based on the guidance developed by St Mungo's and Homeless Link.146 An evaluation of hospital discharge projects for homeless people found better outcomes for integrated teams involving housing workers and health workers (essentially the Pathway approach) than for housing workers alone.147 The Royal College of Physicians, working with the Faculty, recommends the following tiered approach to support in a hospital setting.148

+All patients presenting to A&E should be questioned about housing status and all rough sleepers identified immediately on arrival to any department at the hospital.
+All hospitals should have a system in place to support homeless people prior to discharge.

+- Tier 1.
+Hospitals with fewer than 30 homeless patients presenting each year: An identified member of staff who oversees the development of a referral protocol to LHA's in their area and ensures that all staff are aware of their duty to refer under the Homelessness Reduction Act.
+Maintains an information pack with signposting to local volunteer agencies for homeless people, hostels, foodbank, free meals, etc. A small supply of clean clothing. - Tier 2.
+Hospitals with 30-200 homeless patients presenting each year:

+A dedicated housing officer with strong relationships with the LHAs, hostels, charities, etc. A named link hospital coordinator to maintain the referral protocol to the LHA and support the housing officer in obtaining necessary medical assessments (with the person's consent).
 An information pack for homeless people.
-Supply of spare clothing.
-Training and education of all hospital staff by the housing officer and named hospital coordinator. - 2.147.3 Tier 3.
-Hospitals with > 200 homeless patients presenting each year: Full, clinically-led, Pathway team.
-See Pathway website for details.
+A supply of clean clothing.
+Training and education of all hospital staff by the housing officer and named hospital coordinator. - Tier 3.
+Hospitals with more than 200 homeless patients presenting each year: Full, clinically led, Pathway team.
+See the Pathway website for details.149

-The Act sets out that the basic legal requirement for a referral to the LHA is the individual's name, contact details, consent and the agreed reason for referral (i.e. that the individual is homeless or at risk of homelessness).
-It is likely that LHAs will develop a standard referral forms in partnership with referring authorities.
+The Homelessness Reduction Act 2017 sets out that the basic legal requirement for a referral to the LHA is the individual's name, contact details, consent and the agreed reason for referral (i.e. that the individual is homeless or at risk of homelessness).
+It is likely that LHAs will develop standard referral forms in partnership with referring authorities.